Dairon Blanco Player Props: Royals vs. Rays

-After going 1-for-4 with a triple in his most recent game, Dairon Blanco and the Kansas City Royals take on the Tampa Bay Rays (who will hand the ball to Zach Eflin) at 6:40 PM ET on Friday.
+After going 1-for-3 in his last game, Dairon Blanco and the Kansas City Royals face the Tampa Bay Rays (who will hand the ball to Yonny Chirinos) at 4:10 PM ET on Saturday.

-He had a one-hit showing in his most recent game (1-for-4) against the Rays.
+He had a one-hit showing in his most recent game (1-for-3) against the Rays.

 Dairon Blanco Game Info & Props vs. the Rays